Practivio/amazon/content/products/amrules-jewelry-supplies-necklace-tweezers-B0D13N22MS/index.md

 ---
 title: "Amrules Jewelry Supplies Necklace Tweezers"
-description: "necklace fasteners for jewelry making: Data-driven ranking using the Practivio Score™.
+description: "jewelry manufacturing supplies: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["necklace fasteners for jewelry making"]
+keywords: ["jewelry manufacturing supplies"]
-seo_title: "necklace fasteners for jewelry making — Compare (2025)"
+seo_title: "jewelry manufacturing supplies — Compare (2025)"
 canonicalURL: "/products/amrules-jewelry-supplies-necklace-tweezers-B0D13N22MS/"
 ---

-**🛒 Practivio Score™:** 824 — _Compare_
+**🛒 Practivio Score™:** 726 — _Compare_

-*If you're comparing **necklace fasteners for jewelry making**, **[Amrules Jewelry Supplies Necklace Tweezers](https://www.amazon.com/dp/B0D13N22MS?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **jewelry manufacturing supplies**, **[Amrules Jewelry Supplies Necklace Tweezers](https://www.amazon.com/dp/B0D13N22MS?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Amrules Jewelry Supplies Necklace Tweezers” on Amazon](https://www.amazon.com/dp/B0D13N22MS?tag=practivio-20) Ranked **103 out of 287**, this Jewelry Clasps belongs to the **Best Value tier** of Jewelry Claspses.
+[Shop “Amrules Jewelry Supplies Necklace Tweezers” on Amazon](https://www.amazon.com/dp/B0D13N22MS?tag=practivio-20) Ranked **164 out of 266**, this Jewelry Making Tools & Accessories belongs to the **Best Value tier** of Jewelry Making Tools & Accessorieses.
 Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: 38 / 287 (top 14% lowest cost).
+Price: 8 / 266 (top 4% lowest cost).
-Reviews: 110 / 287 (top 39% in review totals).
+Reviews: 139 / 266 (top 53% in review totals).
-Rating: 114 / 287 (top 40% by average rating).
+Rating: 133 / 266 (top 50% by average rating).
-Demand: 6 / 287 (top 3% by recent sales).
+Demand: 12 / 266 (top 5% by recent sales).

 ### Position in tier
 All comparisons are limited to this tier.

 ### How it compares to the Hidden Gem
-The Hidden Gem for Best Value achieves a Practivio Score™ of 937.00.
+The Hidden Gem for Best Value achieves a Practivio Score™ of 891.00.
-This pick trails the Hidden Gem by 113.00 points.
+This pick trails the Hidden Gem by 165.00 points.
 Keep this in mind when weighing your top choices.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07VH4JMMQ?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00K18YIOU?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Our baseline filters remove non-comparable items.